Seahawks vow defense ‘will change’ as they prepare for first NFC West game this season vs. 49ers

 “So many times, people will panic and will get worried and frustrated,’’ he said.
 “The best thing to do is stay the course, be honest, and figure out how we can get better, and then keep going for it.
 This league is challenging, every game is challenging.
 We play in arguably the best division in football.
 Every week is tough.
 We look forward to the challenges of it all.’’

-The biggest challenges reside on defense, which last week was torched 323 yards passing and three touchdowns by Vikings quarterback Kirk Cousins.
-Seattle is allowing opponents to complete 70.7% of passes and does not have an interception this season and just five passes defensed.
+The biggest challenges reside on defense, which last week was torched for 323 yards passing and three touchdowns by Vikings quarterback Kirk Cousins.
+Seattle is allowing opponents to complete 70.7% of their passes and does not have an interception this season and just five passes defensed.

 Only one of those is from a cornerback and the Seahawks could make a change to try to get improved cornerback play by going with former Husky Sidney Jones at on the right side instead of Tre Flowers — or at least splitting snaps some — and possibly at left cornerback with Bless Austin potentially getting some snaps in place of D.J.
 Reed.

 Jones was acquired in a trade shortly before the season and Austin claimed off waivers from the Jets.
-Jones has 14 starts in his four-year NFL career with the Eagles and Jacksonville and Austin had 16 starts the last two seasons with the Jets.
+Jones has 14 starts in his four-year NFL career with the Eagles and Jacksonville and Austin had 16 starts the past two seasons with the Jets.

-“They’re getting closer (to play),” Carroll said Wednesday.
+“They’re getting closer (to playing),” Carroll said Wednesday.
 “You’ll see how the week goes.”

-But the run defense has also been an issue, allowing 155 yards per game as Seattle is giving up 440.3 yards per game overall, most in the NFL.
+But the run defense also has been an issue, allowing 155 yards per game as Seattle is giving up 440.3 yards per game overall, most in the NFL.

-Frustration among defensive players ran rampant during and after the Minnesota game with both Flowers and fellow cornerback D.J.
-Reed talking later of scheme issues.
+Frustration among defensive players ran rampant during and after the Minnesota game with both Flowers and Reed talking later of scheme issues.

-But defensive team captain Bobby Wagner insisted this week that there is no dissension among players, and no blaming of the coaches.
+But defensive team captain Bobby Wagner insisted there is no dissension among players, and no blaming of the coaches.

 “At the end of the day, it starts with the players,’’ Wagner said.
 “Coaches try to put you in the best position possible, but when you run a play, as a player, you’re supposed to execute that play.
 We have not been perfect on all of our stuff, so I think that’s the growing pains of just getting better each week.
 Good teams get better.
 It’s very early in the season.
 It’s up to us and leadership and myself to make sure we communicate and make sure we play better.
 We will.”

-Safety Jamal Adams spoke similarly, saying “Our mindset hasn’t changed.
+Safety Jamal Adams spoke similarly, saying, “Our mindset hasn’t changed.
 We understand who we are, and we’ve just got to get back to believing in that, everybody.
 Playing our style of play.
 Starting this week, things will change.”

 Given the stakes at hand, they’d better.